eponymz/prerelease-toolkit/README.md

 ### TODOS

 - [ ] Write up test cases.
-  > currently the pass is coming from the addTwoNumbers() test.
+  > currently the pass is coming from the addTwoNumbers() test as well as tests againt express to ensure I dont break standard code.
 These are next on the list.
 Getting this migrated from CircleCI 1.0 to 2.0 and successfully wired up was the highest priority.
 Tests coming soon.
 - [ ] Implement 'authorized users only' DB?
       [ ] implement CRUD interface as an 'authorize' application.
       [x] create user interface